kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/07-cust-queries-hooks/02a-custom-mongodb-aggregations.md

 **note**

-You could create one route for two routes like this:
+* You could create one route for two routes like this:

 `router.get('/tags/:tag*?', catchErrors(storeController.getStoresByTag));`

-* And that will mean `:tag` (:tag*? - is a RegEx route) is optional but two routes is more readible and explicit and that is what is recommended
+* And that will mean `:tag` (:tag*? - is a RegEx route) is optional
+    - But two routes is more readible and explicit
+    - And that is **what is recommended**

 `storeController.js`